smack0007/smack0007.github.io/source/blog/2009/the-game-show-host-problem-aka-the-monty-hall-problem.md

 ---
 Title: The Game Show Host Problem, aka The Monty Hall Problem
 Date: 2009-02-12
-Category: random
+Tags: random
 ---

-*NOTE: This is a repost from my old blog.*
+_NOTE: This is a repost from my old blog._

 So, me and my girlfriend went to see 21 last night and in the movie they make mention of The Game Show Host problem, aka The Monty Hall Problem.